Enhancing Productivity with SQL Server Management Studio Shortcuts

 While the default shortcuts in SSMS are incredibly useful, you can take your productivity to the next level by customizing them.
 Here’s how:

-- Save your changes and test the new shortcut to ensure it works as expected.
+- Save and Test: Apply your changes and test the new shortcuts to ensure they work as expected.

 Tips for Mastering SSMS Shortcuts